chenyenchung/personal_site/content/post/2019-03-26-migrating-from-medium-to-blogdown.md

 `blogdown`.
 While Medium is a beautiful platform for blogging, its philosophy seems to fit less well when there are more than articles to host.

-I came to realize that My expectation of a blog is not only to keep notes, but also to demonstrate projects and provide a brief biography.
+I came to realize that my expectation for a blog is not only to keep notes, but also to demonstrate projects and provide a brief biography.
 In short, I wanted a website instead of a blog, and `blogdown` seems to provide an appropriate amount of versatility.